JetBrains/intellij-sdk-docs/topics/appendix/api_notable/api_notable_list_2019.md

 : If your plugin depends on Java, it must be specified now; please see [blog post](https://blog.jetbrains.com/platform/2019/06/java-functionality-extracted-as-a-plugin/) for details.

 Unbundled plugins
 : Several plugins (J2ME, JsTestDriver, Struts 1.x) for no longer actively maintained technology have been moved to a [separate repository](https://github.com/JetBrains/intellij-obsolete-plugins/).
-If your plugin depends on them, users will need to install them from the [JetBrains Plugins Repository](https://plugins.jetbrains.com).
+If your plugin depends on them, users will need to install them from the [JetBrains Marketplace](https://plugins.jetbrains.com).

 ## 2019.1